Superradiant scattering of electromagnetic fields from ringing black holes: Conclusions and future directions

-To this end, we must reiterate the significance of our outcome which is its complementary nature as a potential observable signature of the ringdown phase of BHs.
-Along with our previous findings for the scalar field \cite{Karmakar:2021ssg}, the effect on the EM field discussed in the present paper establishes a generic feature of the ringing black holes of having the superradiant scattering of any fundamental field.
-In our future publication, we would like to take up those along with their direct detection prospects.
+To this end, we must reiterate the significance of our outcome, which is its complementary nature as a potential observable signature of the ringdown phase of BHs.
+Along with our previous findings for the scalar field \cite{Karmakar:2021ssg}, the effect on the EM field discussed in the present paper establishes a generic feature of the ringing BHs of having the superradiant scattering of any fundamental field.
+Although fermions have been shown not to exhibit superradiant enhancement \cite{Unruh:1973bda, Brito:2015oca} in case of a rotating BH, existing studies point out that certain BHs, such as extremal BH \cite{Dai:2023zcj} or in the case of a charged AdS BH \cite{Dai:2023zcj, Dias:2019fmz}, it may be possible for the fermions to develop superradiant instability.
+In our future publication, we would like to take up these issues along with their direct detection prospects.